 Becky spent her childhood in Australia and California, before getting married and moving to Arizona in order to raise her family.
 She completed a degree in Chemical Dependency Counseling at Rio Salado College, a Bachelor’s Degree in Psychology, plus her Master of Arts in Professional Counseling (MAPC) at Ottawa University in Phoenix.
 With her extensive education and experience, Becky is an asset to the families that attend Artplay.

-Katelyn Bruns (Leads individual sessions)
+Katelyn Fossen (Leads individual and sibling sessions)

 Masters in Art Therapy, B.A. in Art and Psychology